dpl373/AML/w_06/exercise_6_AG.md

    - Is the performance different compared to using GRUs?

 - Compare the parameters of the needed number for decent performance between GRU, LSTM and the baseline (the baseline/SimpleRNN might not converge)?
+   - SimpleRNN: Typically requires more units to capture long-term dependencies due to the vanishing gradient problem.
+   - GRU: Generally requires fewer parameters than LSTM and may converge faster.
+Suitable for simpler tasks.
+   - LSTM: Usually has more parameters compared to GRU but is effective in capturing long-term dependencies.

 ## Optional expert task 3: